andyk/PuzzleDesigner/README.md

 This includes understanding and capturing the design constraints of puzzles and escape rooms, including the puzzle difficulty and balance, potential parallelism for teams working together, hint systems, and how to associate story-telling components (characters, back-story, plot, etc.) with puzzles.

+A longer term goal is to extend the tools beyond reasoning about systems of puzzles that need to be solved to **problems** which needs to be solved and **tasks** that need to be completed.